Load Cell Mounting and Installation Best Practices

 Compressive Load Applications

 Place load cells at all corners of the supporting structure to maintain the full weight or load.
 While some manufacturers recommend placing “dummy” cells on supports and deriving the total load, dummy cells can prevent proper calibration.
-When using load cells under structural supports, always arrange them symmetrically around the plane perpendicular to the force flow, and level to this plane.
+When using load cells under structural supports, always arrange them on a level plane perpendicular to the force flow, and spaced at equivalent angles and distance from the center of force.

-When installing shear beams, single-point, platform, canister, and disk load cells, keep the lower mount plate level and flat.
-The top plate that will translate the load should always maintain a parallel position to the bottom plate.
-Also, the load path should be perpendicular to the plates.
-This will keep a predominately axial loading.
+When installing shear beams, single-point (platform), canister, and disk load cells, keep the lower mount plate level and flat.
+The top plate that will translate the load should consistently be parallel to the bottom plate.
+Also, the load path should be perpendicular to both plates.
+This will maintain axial loading.

 A failure to maintain axial loading could result in bending moments.
 As described in Section 4, install rod-end bearings and clevis mounts to prevent this.

 Likewise, when using double-end shear beams, align the load vertically through the center, avoiding twisting or torsion.
 The load should not shift relative to the cell body.
-Double-ended shear beams have higher load capacity ratings than single-end.
-When supporting these greater loads with size constraints, implement double-end beams.
-Canister or disk load cells also handle higher capacities, but can be larger and bulkier.
+Note that double-ended shear beams are practical for applications with very large loads but size constraints; this is because they have higher load capacity ratings than single-end shear beams, and are less bulky than equivalently rated canister load cells.

 Tension and Suspension Applications